drod1000/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
+Owner name: Team.find(4).owner.name

 3. What do they allow you to do?
+???
 7. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
+Assuming there is only one teacher a teacher has many students
 8. Define foreign key, primary key, and schema.
+Foreign Key: teacher_id (student table)
+Primary Key: id (teacher table)
+Teacher Table: id, name
+Student Table: id, name, teacher_id

 9. Describe the relationship between a foreign key on one table and a primary key on another table.
+This is the key that connects two tables in a one to many relationship.
+The primary key is on the one side and the foreign key is on the many side.
 10. What are the parts of an HTTP response?
+Verb, Path, Protocol, Parameters
 11. Describe some techniques to make our Sinatra code more DRY.
 Give an example of when you would use these techniques.
+We can make sure to build relationships if there are any.
+This would help clean up some of our code if we're going to be querying our database repeatedly.
+Also, if we keep adding extra tables to our database we can build those connections so that we only have to call a single method.
+For example, if we had many teachers, students, and classes we'd only have to call teacher.students to get all students that teacher has.

 ### Optional Questions